 All offers are subject to contract.

-*If your offer is accepted then this amount will be set off against the initial rental payment, so you are not making this payment twice.
+*If your offer is accepted then this amount will be offset against the initial rental payment, so you are not making this payment twice.
 Please be aware that if you make an offer which you later withdraw or if the tenancy application cannot proceed because you have given misleading or incorrect information, then you may lose all or some of the above.
 Please ask to see the conditions on the holding deposit receipt form for full details.

 References and Right to Rent